-The draft Higgins Lake sewer feasibility study, also called a Preliminary Engineering Report (PER) was submitted to the United States Department of Agriculture Rural Development (USDA-RD) last month.
-We expect the final report will be sent to the USDA this month, which will complete this phase of the project.
+The draft Higgins Lake sewer feasibility study, also called a Preliminary Engineering Report (PER) was submitted to the United States Department of Agriculture Rural Development (USDA-RD).
 The feasibility study was funded by a $30,000 grant from the USDA.

 The Townships are currently looking at the qualifications and experience of municipal financial advisors and bond counsel who can provide valuable information into project costs and financing options.
 We plan to have a team identified and engaged soon.

 Additional work will take place as the team continues to gather information and inform the public about the project.
 Cost is a big question/concern for Townships and residents, and we will meet with agencies to discuss potential funding opportunities over the next couple of months.

 2020-Higgins-Lake-Study – A study of Higgins Lake Improvement and Management Plan prepared by Restorative Lake Sciences & Dr. Jennifer L. Jermalowicz-Jones, PhD

 US EPA National Eutrophication Survey on Higgins Lake (EPA, 1975) – A baseline report created by the EPA on Higgins Lake in a nation-wide study of eutrophication

 U of M Biological Station Water Quality Study of Higgins Lake, Michigan (UofM, 1985) A report from 1985 from the University of Michigan and Central Michigan University as an intended baseline for future studies.